 COVID-19 symptoms may appear 2–14 days after exposure to the virus.
-People with the following symptoms may have COVID-19:
+People with one or more of the following symptoms may have COVID-19:

 - Fever or chills

 - New loss of taste or smell

 - Congestion or runny nose

 Testing and Daily Screening

 Initial campus entry and routine surveillance testing will be required for all students and faculty involved in in-person classes or living on campus.
 Upon return to campus, residential students will be required to take a COVID-19 saliva based PCR test prior to check-in, and they will be required to quarantine in their room until the results return (approximately 36-48 hours).
 Meals and student support will be available during this time.
 Commuters and faculty will need to report for testing as instructed by the Health Center before their return to campus.
 Students and faculty living on or accessing campus will be required to take a COVID test twice a month.
 COVID-19 surveillance testing will be free of charge when students and faculty make their scheduled time as assigned by the Health Center.
 If students miss their testing appointment without prior approval from the Health Center they will be charged for the missed test and will need to cover the cost of a new test.
 In addition they will lose access to campus (ID Blocked) until testing has been resolved.

 All students must monitor their own health symptoms daily before leaving their dorm room or home and coming to campus.
 If you are sick, STAY HOME!
 COVID-19 symptoms can be very mild in healthy college students.
 Students will be expected to self-screen daily by asking themselves the following questions: